Skip to content

 Can an AI receptionist handle multiple calls at the same time?

 Yes.
 Unlike human receptionists, AI receptionists handle unlimited concurrent calls.
 During busy periods, every caller gets answered immediately with no hold times.
-Trillet processes 2.5M+ calls per month across 12,000+ active agents, so capacity is not a constraint.
+Trillet has processed 1.4M+ AI calls across 12,000+ active voice AI agents, so capacity is not a constraint.

 Do any AI receptionists include HIPAA compliance?

-As of June 2026, Trillet includes HIPAA, TCPA, ACMA, and GDPR compliance on every plan at no extra cost.
-Phonely offers HIPAA only through its enterprise tier and a separate Business Associate Agreement, and UpFirst offers a BAA on its Custom tier.
+As of July 2026, Trillet includes HIPAA, TCPA, ACMA, and GDPR compliance on every plan at no extra cost.
+Phonely offers HIPAA only through its enterprise tier and a separate Business Associate Agreement.
 Smith.ai's own receptionist page states it is not HIPAA-compliant.
 The remaining platforms either claim compliance without published proof or do not list certifications at all, so verify directly before relying on any of them for regulated work.

 What happens if the AI cannot answer a caller's question?